freedomotic/freedomotic/README.md

     cp -r data-example/ framework/freedomotic-core/data

-**5) Run freedomotic**
+**5) Run Freedomotic**

     java -jar framework/freedomotic-core/target/freedomotic-core/freedomotic.jar

 As an alternative you can start **freedomotic-core** project from your favourite IDE.
 Here an example with NetBeans IDE http://freedomotic.com/content/faq-troubleshooting#Getting_started_with_netbeans

-If you experience compile or startup errors please refer to http://freedomotic.com/content/faq-troubleshooting#Developers
+If you experience compile or startup errors please refer to [Faq & Troubleshooting](https://github.com/freedomotic/freedomotic/wiki/Faq-&-Troubleshooting)

 Git reporitory is an SDK